kirsty-forrester/yii-ajax-input-column/README.md

 yii-ajax-input-column
 =====================

-Simple class for displaying CGridView columns as editable text input fields which automatically update via ajax
+Simple class for displaying CGridView columns as editable text input fields which automatically update via ajax.

 ## Requirements:
 - Only tested with Yii 1.1.13